ediston/Link-Clustering-Algorithm/Step1/linked_list/README.md

 Step 1.4 For the two given nodes(n_i, n_j) and the keystone node count the common neighbors for the two nodes<br>
 Method: We iterate through the neighbors of the two nodes.<br>
+Method:
+  1. For the two nodes(n_i, n_j) check if we have in the storedSimilarityHashTable.<br>
+  2. If not then iterate through the neighbors of the two nodes to get the count of common neighbors and go to step 1.5<br>
+  3. Go to step 1.6<br>

 Complexity: O(len(Adj(n_i)) + len(Adj(n_j)))<br>

 Step 1.5 Calculate the similarity measure.<br>